sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 The site supports ‘dark theme’ (configured through the operating system settings).

 All images, except the profile picture and the 'artistic images' (in the project section) are 'formatted' as svg images to scale seamlessly with different screen resolutions.
-The 'artistic images' are png formatted to preserve the details of the image while keeping a reasonable file size.
-The profile picture is jpg formatted as that's the only available format for that particular image.
+The profile picture and the 'artistic images' are png formatted to preserve the details of the image while keeping a reasonable file size.

 The `display: inline; vertical-align: middle;` solution has been selected over the 'flex-box' solution for the 'icon & text grid cells' even though the icon vertical alignment is slightly worse.
 The reason for this, is that the 'line wrap behavior' is way better for the 'vertical-align' solution when the (icon & text) line run out of horizontal space.